Frequently Asked Questions

 7.)
 What does it cost for my child to be enrolled in your school program?
 Summer program?
 Do you offer family discounts?

-The Club does offer family discounts.
-Please call our administrative office at 249-5168 for more information as this discount is reviewed on a case-by-case basis.
+The Club does offer discounts and scholarships.
+Please call our administrative office at (970) 249-5168 for more information as this discount is reviewed on a case-by-case basis.

 8.)
 What ages do you accept into your program?